nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer/nuxeo-enhanced-viewer-release-notes/nuxeo-enhanced-viewer-release-notes-10-6-10.md

 </table>
 </div>

 ### Major Fixes

-#### Rendering quality for some TIFF files
+#### Rendering Quality for Some TIFF Files

 We have fixed the display quality which was blurry for some specific TIFF files (black and white with low resolution).

 See [NEV-481](https://jira.nuxeo.com/browse/NEV-481).

-#### Issues with Open Several Documents Functionality
+#### Issues With Open Several Documents Functionality

-We have fixed the Open several documents feature, as it was not working correctly on some cases (result list, inconsistent number of documents, authenthication error message).
+We have fixed the Open several documents feature, as it was not working correctly on some cases (result list, inconsistent number of documents, authentication error message).

 See [NEV-495](https://jira.nuxeo.com/browse/NEV-495).